ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-10-21-working-productively-in-a-van.md

 ![Workout park in Casa de Campo, Madrid](/assets/images/IMG_9773.JPG)

 As soon as I realize that I lose concentration, I accept it and I stop my work.
-I close the laptop and do something that helps to relax my brain.
+I close the laptop and do something that helps my brain to relax.
 Sometimes a break takes 10 minutes and sometimes a break takes 3 hours.
 But when I open the laptop again, I'm ready to focus again.
 Using my working time more efficiently allows me to spend more time for myself.
 Maybe one reason why I feel more balanced is consciously spending more time on things and activities that I really enjoy.

 ## Did my productivity change?